 The example below illustrates how wildly different results (and cost per result) are generated with five different versions of the text.

 Optimization is critical to maximizing return on marketing spend.
-The best practice is to have a weekly review and adjustments once, twice per month.
+The best practice is to have a weekly review and adjustments once, or twice per month.

 Lead management is the last and perhaps most important mile to success.